jarredwitt/ampersand-model-validations-mixin/README.md

 This mixin was born out of the need to have more advanced validations performed before an ampersand-model was saved.
 Wanting to find a DRY way to perform the task I thought of this mixin.

-I have not put this on npm yet.

 ### SetUp
 ---